January is Poverty Awareness Month, a month-long initiative to call attention to poverty in our country.

-Organizations such as No Kid Hungry focus on providing free access to additional meals at school, such as breakfast, afterschool and summer meals to children in need.
+Organizations such as No Kid Hungry focus on providing free access to additional meals at school, such as breakfast, after school, and summer meals to children in need.
 With the pandemic forcing so many schools into remote learning, access to those meals has been cut off.
 In response, No Kid Hungry has sent nearly $55 million in emergency relief to 1,674 schools and community groups to help children who have lost those healthy meals they depend on.

 Right in our backyard, the New Hampshire Food Bank was tasked with an unprecedented surge in need as well.
-According to executive director Eileen Liponis, the food bank purchased “more food in just the month of March in 2020 than we bought in all of 2019” and overall demand was up 40% for the year.
-In April, Service Credit Union sought to help with that demand, donating $100,000 and 1,326 pounds of food to the N.H.
+According to executive director Eileen Liponis, the food bank purchased “more food in just a month of March in 2020 than we bought in all of 2019” and overall demand was up 40% for the year.
+In April, Service Credit Union sought to help with that demand, donating $100,000 and 1,326 pounds of food to N.H.
 Food Bank.

 How can you help?

-It can be overwhelming to see how many people are struggling, but there are opportunities for you to help, if you are able to do so.
-In difficult times we often turn to our friends, family and neighbors, so helping in your community is a great start.
+It can be overwhelming to see how many people are struggling, but there are opportunities for you to help if you are able to do so.
+In difficult times we often turn to our friends, family, and neighbors, so helping in your community is a great start.

 Food banks nationwide are facing unprecedented demand and many need additional volunteers to help meet this demand.
 If you can’t volunteer your time, monetary or food donations are crucial as well.
 Searching the web for “food pantry near me” can help identify which organizations serve your community and what they need most.